EDS374A International Relations Theory

 Course frequency: Yearly

-The module aims to provide students with knowledge of mainstream approaches in IR, and an understanding of the importance of theorizing.
-Students will develop independent and critical thinking skills and learn to analyse world politics.
-They will be trained to critically assess IR theories and discuss global politics from a conceptual perspective.
+The module aims to provide students with knowledge of mainstream approaches in IR, and an understanding of the importance of theorizing: why theories and theorizing matter both inside and outside academia.
+In the process, students will develop independent and critical thinking skills and learn to analyse world politics.
+They will be trained to analytically assess IR theories and discuss global politics from multiple conceptual perspectives.

 The course includes lectures and seminars.
-In lecture sessions, the course convenor will provide an overview of this week¿s topic, contending perspectives and situate it within the field of IR.
+In lecture sessions, the course convenor will provide an overview of this week's topic, contending perspectives and situate it within the field of IR.
 The lectures help to guide you through the topics, but in order to be successful in this course, you are expected to do the readings and engage in critical discussions in the seminars.
 Every lecture will be followed by a seminar session.
-A seminar will normally consist of a discussion and a short student presentation.
+A seminar will normally consist of a discussion of the mandatory readings and application examples.

 Prepare questions and points for further debate.
 In the seminar we will discuss the readings and the lecture in large and small groups.